NewbieTed/QuickFolds/reports/QuickFolds-20250305.md

 #### Team Member 1: Yixuan Wang

-Action Items/What you did: Implemented the /rotate API
+Action Items/What you did: Implemented the /rotate API, deployed all services on AWS

 Result (What worked/What didn’t): All tasks are completed without any issues.

-What did you learn: Setting up DB tests on GitHub Actions, testing with more automation.
+What did you learn: How to deploy services using AWS RDS, EC2, and how to run frontend and backend on a single server.

 Any Current Issues: N/A